cibox/cibox/github/files/vagrant/puppet/README.md

 Drupal project is for SPS

-For obtaining development environment locally You should install vagrant and puppet and from console ran
+For obtaining development environment locally You should install vagrant and virtualbox or lxc and from console ran
 ```sh
 vagrant up && vagrant ssh
 ```